test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ## Markdown front-matter (YAML metadata)

->Note this section discusses how we can add YAML data to the front of a Markdown file.
+>Note this section discusses how we can add YAML data to the top (or "front") of a Markdown file.
 This is called "front-matter" or "metadata".
 This is a distinct concept from our idea of a metadata file for experiments (although both are written in YAML!

 The LightForm Wiki makes extensive use of YAML front-matter to configure the Markdown pages correctly.
 When using Prose.io, this YAML block is extracted out from the Markdown editor and placed inside the metadata editor view, which you can access using the Prose.io side-bar on the right-hand side.
 However, if you're editing the Markdown files in a standard text editor, you'll see the the front-matter at the top of the file, delineated by three dashes: